This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

 Teachers’ reports need to outline an overview of progress over the year using data in relation to targets met, in addition to other qualitative progress data.

-The SENDCO/Deputy Headteacher is responsible for ensuring that the Local Authority Annual Review reporting format is circulated within 3 weeks of the meeting.
+The SENCO/Headteacher is responsible for ensuring that the Local Authority Annual Review reporting format is circulated within 2 weeks of the meeting.